DOING CONTENT PROPERLY

 WHAT SORT OF CONTENT YOU DO NOT YET HAVE

 WHAT DIRECTION YOU HAVE PLANNED FOR YOUR CONTENT IN THE FUTURE

-well-coordinated.
+• Ensure your PR, content, social and marketing teams are all on the same page and well-coordinated.
 There’s no point rushing creativity.
 If a really cracking piece of content has PR potential, everyone knows when it’s happening and can coordinate their efforts.

-Help you monitor and track successes and failures.
+• Help you monitor and track successes and failures.
 Over the long term it will help you identify what works well, which writers are best suited to what content and much more.

-Bring a little more variety into your content strategy.
+• Bring a little more variety into your content strategy.
 At one glance you can see how diverse your schedule is and update it accordingly.
 Once something’s in the calendar and responsibility has been allotted, you can then make sure it happens.